Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 13. SemperVirens Venture Capital

-SemperVirens Venture Capital is an early-stage fund that invests in workforce, healthcare, and financial technology companies.
-They support founders from the initial seed round through later growth stages.
+SemperVirens Venture Capital is an early-stage fund that invests in companies across workforce, healthcare, and financial technology.
+They support founders from the seed stage onward, aiming to build an ecosystem of related companies.

-- Investment stages: Seed, early, and late stage venture
+- Investment stages: Seed, Early Stage Venture, and Late Stage Venture

 - Founded: 2018